Chapter 4: The Leader of TORNADO

 Tails blinked rapidly as his mind returned to the present moment. “‘Show me… what you can do?’
 Hmph…” the fox mused to himself over the memory.
 “Come to think of it… I haven’t even tried using magic yet…”

-The inside of the bar had a cosy and warming atmosphere.
+The atmosphere inside of the bar was cozy and warm.
 With the booths, tables and stools placed around the floor there appeared to be seating available for up to fifty at a time.
-Tails guessed that the number of patrons in the bar greatly exceeded that capacity on a daily basis.
-The bar area consisted of a simple L-shaped ash counter top with a roughened finish and was complete with a flip-up portion at the end.
+Tails guessed that the number of patrons in the bar greatly exceeded that capacity daily.
+The bar area consisted of a simple L-shaped ash countertop with a roughened finish and was complete with a flip-up portion at the end.
 Behind the counter were shelves stocked up with copious amounts of alcohol whose origins spanned the many regions of Mobius.
-A swivel door at the far end of the counter, opposite of the flip-up portion, led to a decent sized kitchen that held a sink, a six-burner stove and oven and a large fridge and freezer.
+A swivel door at the far end of the counter, opposite of the flip-up portion, led to the kitchen.

 Sitting at one of the round tables were Bark and Cream.
 The polar bear wore an expression of distaste on his face while the fighter sat upright with her hands in her lap, her expression neutral and businesslike.
 Hidden behind the massive bear was a small human child wearing a sky blue dress with pale skin, bright blue eyes and golden hair; the very same child that spied him using magic.
 She buried her head deeper into Bark’s back at the sight of Tails, which the bear noticed.
 His upper lip curled up into a snarl.
 “You scarin’ my little cub?” he asked venomously.